colekev/colekev.github.io/_posts/2016-7-24-predicting-international-box-office-success.md

 ![budget_log]({{ site.url }}/images/budget_log.png)

-Unfortunately, the statistical significant for the categorical variables genre and rating did not measure nearly as statistically significant for predicting foreign box office percentage.
-The differences in [p-values](http://www.statsdirect.com/help/basics/pval.htm) between ratings and the other measures were stark.
+The categorical variables genre and rating did not measure nearly as statistically significant for predicting foreign box office percentage.
+The [p-values](http://www.statsdirect.com/help/basics/pval.htm) for movie ratings were not significant at the 0.05 threshold, unlike the the other features.

 ![p_values]({{ site.url }}/images/p_values.png)